chsasank/chsasank.github.io/_posts/2017-05-16-deep-learning-crash-course-2.md

 This notes is based on following sources:

 1. **Neural Networks and Deep Learning**: This is a free online book hosted at <http://neuralnetworksanddeeplearning.com>.
 Lot of the figures, examples and sometimes text in this notes is from this book.
 It is a quite simple book to read.
 Do read if you want to make your fundamentals clearer.
 2. **Andrej Karpathy’s slides and notes**: Slides hosted [here](https://docs.google.com/presentation/d/1Q1CmVVnjVJM_9CDk3B8Y6MWCavZOtiKmOLQ0XB7s9Vg/edit?usp=sharing) and notes hosted [here](http://cs231n.github.io).
-His notes is really good.
+His notes are really good.